comsysto/testcafecucumberdemo/README.md

 Access it on **http://localhost:8080**

-Jenkins will be setup up with all necessary plugins installed.
-You can update the list of plugins here: **src/config/plugins.txt**

-Jenkins will have a default admin user as well.
-Default username **admin** and password **admin**
+with default username **admin** and password **admin**.

-You can choose to disable this by editing **src/bin/security.groovy**

-Jenkins has a default job configured that build this project, executed the e2e tests and produces HTML reports.
-You can add more job configurations here: **src/config/jobs**
+> You can change the default admin password later through the Jenkins admin console or in the [docker/jenkins/bin/security.groovy](./docker/jenkins/bin/security.groovy) config file.
+Don't forget to build the Docker Image after you make a change.

 Click on the **testcafe-demo** pipeline and start the build by clicking **Build Now**